Plagiarism in Photography

 Example 1.
 Let’s say that I have produced a masterpiece of photography and I make a large mounted print.
 You come along and photograph me holding my picture.
 That is clearly not plagiarism…you are not trying to deceive someone into believing the picture that I am holding is your own work.
 You have made a photograph of me holding a picture and there is no claim of authorship of that mounted picture implied in your photograph.
 Any ambiguity may be laid to rest when you entitle it “Chris Widdall with her picture of…”

 Example 2.
 Now zoom in to the picture I am holding (or crop afterwards) to show only the picture itself.
 Make a faithful copy of this and put it into a competition entitled “Chris Widdall’s masterpiece”.
 You have made a record of my photograph and have titled it accurately to reflect that it is someone else’s work.
+Another example is that you photograph a statue or a painted emblem on the side of a railway carriage – both are somebody else’s work, but you are not claiming the work itself to be your own, but making a record photograph of it.
 That is not plagiarism either.

 Example 3.
-Now take that same zoomed in picture of mine, change it slightly by adding a filter, change the colour and tone a bit and give it a name of your choice.
-I’m going to be very angry with you! because whether you realised it or not, you have plagiarised my work.
+Now take that same zoomed-in picture of mine, change it slightly by adding a filter, change the colour and tone a bit and give it a name of your choice, then enter it into a competition as your own work.
+I’m going to be very angry with you, because whether you realised it or not, you have plagiarised my work.
 The original idea and execution were mine and you have just taken my picture and changed it a bit without my permission and output it as your own.
-You have infringed my copyright and possibly even my intellectual property rights.
+You have infringed my copyright and probably also my intellectual property rights.
 Other people seeing that image think it is yours, but it is still my work, my original idea and my execution.
 This equally applies to copying any piece of artwork, such as a painting or drawing or an advertising poster…the fact that it has no copyright symbol visible does not mean it is not protected by copyright.
 “Copyrighted works may not be used for derivative works without permission from the copyright owner, while public domain works can be freely used for derivative works without permission.”

 Work certified as “public domain” (not subject to private ownership) or “copyright free” may be used or copied without conditions and is not covered by intellectual property rights, no rights reserved, no restrictions on use.
 There is no reason why you should not use such images in your own work, for your own enjoyment, or to learn how to make composites.
 Magazines may circulate such images and encourage you to use them.
 It might be easy to put such derived images into competition, even accidentally but they are not allowed!